LennaHammer/English/EVP/out/words_adjective.md

 /brɑɪt/ INTELLIGENT
 [B2]clever
 - They were bright children, always asking questions.
-- She was enthusiastic and full of bright ideas and suggestions.
+- She was enthusiastic and full of bright `ideas` and suggestions.

 ## 885. bright ## adjective
 /brɑɪt/ HAPPY
 [B2]happy or full of hope
-- You're very bright and cheery this morning!
+- You're very bright `and cheery` this morning!
-- She's an excellent student with a bright future.
+- She's an excellent student with a bright `future`.

 ## 886. broken ## adjective
 /ˈbroʊ.kən/ a broken heart